Zhang He: Battles in Hanzhong

 Cao Cao, who was then in Chang'an, sent a messenger to Hanzhong to approve Zhang He's command.
 In the following year, he personally led an army to Hanzhong to reinforce Zhang He.
 Liu Bei ordered his forces to remain in their positions in the mountainous regions and refused to engage Cao Cao in battle.
 Cao Cao eventually gave up on Hanzhong and led his forces out.
 Zhang He was relocated to a garrison at Chencang (陳倉; present-day Chencang District, Baoji, Shaanxi).

 Service under Cao Pi

 Cao Cao died in March 220 and was succeeded by his son Cao Pi as the King of Wei (魏王).
 Cao Pi promoted Zhang He to General of the Left (左將軍) and increased his marquis rank to Marquis of a Chief District (都鄉侯).
 Later that year, Cao Pi usurped the throne from Emperor Xian, ended the Eastern Han dynasty and established the state of Cao Wei with himself as the new emperor.
 After his coronation, he promoted Zhang He from a district marquis to a county marquis under the title "Marquis of Mao" (鄚侯).

-In 221, Cao Pi ordered Zhang He and Cao Zhen to lead forces to attack the Lushui and Eastern Qiang tribes in Anding Commandery (安定郡; covering parts of present-day Ningxia and Gansu).
+In 221, Cao Pi ordered Zhang He and Cao Zhen to lead forces to attack the Lushuihu and Eastern Qiang tribes in Anding Commandery (安定郡; covering parts of present-day Ningxia and Gansu).